selayav/Groove-Guide/README.md

 ## Discussion
 As seen, the CNN-LSTM model produced better results than a CNN model alone.
 This is expected since music is time dependent; features change in predictable ways as time goes on, and features in different genres evolve in different ways.
 Unlike other models, I inorporated Groove-Guide allows users to explore SHAP values of features, allowing for model interpretability.
 This invites further exploration by reverse engineering only the important features back into an audio format, enabling a auditory insight into what makes a particular genre distinct.

+I was able to find another CNN-RNN model (referred to as CRNN by the creators) that classifies music and was trained on the GTZAN dataset [3].
+Their CRNN model achieved an accuract of 77.9%.

 ## Conclusion
 In this project, I created an explainable CNN-LSTM model to classify music genres using the GTZAN dataset.
 This model achieved a test accuracy of 0.85.
 Using SHAP values, it is also possible to identify what features in the audio contribute to the classification.